typst/typst/tests/typ/compiler/array.typ

 ---
 // Test rvalue out of bounds.
-// Error: 2-17 array index out of bounds (index: 5, len: 3)
+// Error: 2-17 no default value was specified and array index out of bounds (index: 5, len: 3)
 #(1, 2, 3).at(5)

 ---
 // Test lvalue out of bounds.
 #{
   let array = (1, 2, 3)
-  // Error: 3-14 array index out of bounds (index: 3, len: 3)
-  array.at(3) = 5
+  // Error: 3-14 no default value was specified and array index out of bounds (index: 3, len: 3) array.at(3) = 5
 }